nermalcat69/zerops-starlight-ssg/README.md

 # Starlight on Zerops - SSG

-This is a template for deploying astro's starlight docs(SSG) to zerops with a zerops.yml with both their gui and cli.
+This is a template for deploying astro's starlight docs(SSG) to zerops with a guide on how to deploy to zerops using both their gui and cli.

 ## 🚀 Project Structure